nhrones/Clock/README.md

 Any changes to any ts file in the /src/ folder will cause a build/bundle/refresh of the browser.
 Any changes to any css file in the /dist/ folder will cause a refresh of just the styles in the browser.

+Unlike Vite or Deno serve, This simple dev-server requires:
+  * no deno.json
+  * no package.json
+  * no /node_modules/
+  * no frameworks

+HOT is a tool to support the developement of pure HTML, CSS, vannilla javascript apps.

+The unique thing about HOT is, like with Vite, you code directly in Typescript, but without all the node overhead of Vite.